Adversarially Robust Low Dimensional Representations: Worst-case Approximation Guarantees

-\anote{11/27: Fixed the proof with respect to high probability.} \begin{proof}[Proof of Theorem~\ref{prop:gen:fr}] Let $OPT:=\eps \norm{A}_F^2$ for some $\eps \in [0,1]$.
-Without loss of generality, in the rest of the proof we will assume that $\|A\|_F=1$.
+\begin{proofof}{Theorem~\ref{prop:gen:fr}} We can scale the matrix $A$ appropriately so that we can assume $\norm{A}_F=1$ without loss of generality.
+Let $OPT=\eps $ for some $\eps \in [0,1]$.
 We will use the Ellipsoid algorithm to approximately solve the relaxation in \eqref{gen:sdp:obj}-\eqref{gen:sdp:norm}.
 As we have explained before, the feasible set is convex.
 We now show how to design an approximate hyperplane separation oracle for \eqref{gen:sdp:norm}; the rest of the constraints just correspond to a simple SDP.
-Since $\gnorm{\cdot}$ is $\alpha$-approximately separable, we have a randomized polynomial time algorithm that given a matrix $\widehat{X} \succeq 0$ , either certifies that $\gnorm{\widehat{X}} \le \alpha \kappa$ (e.g., when the SDP value is at most $\alpha \kappa$), and otherwise produces a separating hyperplane of the form $\iprod{Z,X} \le \kappa$ that is not satisfied by $\widehat{X}$.
-Let $T=\poly(n,m)$ be the number of iterations taken by the Ellipsoid algorithm to produce a solution of value at most $OPT$ (up to exponentially small additive error), assuming access to a separation oracle.
-Hence from a union bound over all the $T$ iterations, we can use the above randomized polynomial time algorithm for separating \eqref{gen:sdp:norm}, and run the Ellipsoid algorithm to find a solution $\widehat{X}$ that satisfies $\gnorm{\widehat{X}} \le \alpha \kappa$, and has objective value that is arbitrarily close to $OPT$.
-This algorithm runs in polynomial time with high probability (with an exponentially small probability it may not terminate when the separation oracle does not terminate in polynomial time).
-For the rest of the analysis, we condition on the event that the algorithm terminates in polynomial time.
+Since $\gnorm{\cdot}$ is $\alpha$-approximately certifiable, we have a polynomial time algorithm that given a matrix $\widehat{X} \succeq 0$ , either certifies that $\gnorm{\widehat{X}} \le \alpha \kappa$ (e.g., when the SDP value is at most $\alpha \kappa$), and otherwise produces a separating hyperplane of the form $\iprod{Z,X} \le \kappa$ that is not satisfied by $\widehat{X}$.
+We run the Ellipsoid algorithm to find a solution $\widehat{X}$ that satisfies $\gnorm{\widehat{X}} \le \alpha \kappa$, and has objective value that is arbitrarily close to $OPT$.

 Set $\delta:=1/(1+\gamma)$.
-Let $X=\sum_i \lambda_i v_i v_i^\top$ and let $S=\set{i : \lambda_i \ge 1-\delta}$.
+Let $\widehat{X}=\sum_i \lambda_i v_i v_i^\top$ and let $S=\sset{i : \lambda_i \ge 1-\delta}$.
 Define for each $i \in [S]$, $\alpha_i:= \iprod{v_i v_i^\top, M}$, where $M=AA^\top$.
-We sort the elements of $S$ based on $\set{\alpha_i}$, and pick greedily the first $\min\set{r, |S|}$ of them to form $T \subseteq S$.
+We sort the elements of $S$ based on $\sset{\alpha_i}$, and pick greedily the first $\min\sset{r, |S|}$ of them to form $T \subseteq S$.
 Our projection matrix will be $\Pi_T =\sum_{i \in T} v_i v_i^\top$.

 We first argue that the operator norm constraint is approximately satisfied.
 By the monotonicity of the $\gnorm{\cdot}$ we have

 Also, from Lemma~\ref{lem:lowrank}, we have